Sequential Cursed Equilibrium: Definitions and general results

 For some applications, such as those studied in \Cref{sec:applications}, these subtleties about beliefs do not matter for behavior, and WPCE is enough for practical purposes.

 To deal with harder cases, we propose a requirement that strengthens cursed-plausibility to restrict conjectures involving zero-probability events.
 The idea is to use trembles to specify conditional probabilities, as in \cite{kreps1982sequential}.
-Observe that if the strategy profile $\sigma_N$ is fully mixed, then there is a unique cursed-plausible conjecture at each information set $I$, which we denote $C((\sigma_N,\sigma_\nature),I)$.
-This follows because $\sigma_N$ fully mixed implies that $\measure[(\sigma_N,\sigma_\nature)](I \cap F(I')) > 0$ for all $I'$ compatible with $I$, so the partial strategies for other players and nature are pinned down by Equation \eqref{eq:CPS_update}.\footnote{Moreover, if the strategy profile is fully $\sigma_N$ is fully mixed, then Clause 2 of \Cref{def:cursed_plausible} implies Clause 3, which need not be separately checked.}
+Observe that if the strategy profile $\sigma_N$ is fully mixed, then for any player $n$ and any compatible information sets $I, I' \in \mathcal{I}_n$, we have $\measure[(\sigma_N,\sigma_\nature)](I \cap F(I')) > 0$, so cursed-plausibility pins down player $n$'s conjecture about other players and nature by Equation \eqref{eq:CPS_update}.